pranavbrkr/PPC_AndroidApp/README.md

  ## Steps involved in grading the policies

- - Extraction of the text from the provided link
+ 1. Extraction of the text from the provided link
- - Stardardization of text i.e. removing html tags among other impurities to get text in pure string format
+ 2. Stardardization of text i.e. removing html tags among other impurities to get text in pure string format
- - Classification of the sentences in the 6 aforementioned buckets
+ 3. Classification of the sentences in the 6 aforementioned buckets using logistic regression
- - Grading the classified sentences into thre levels of security
+ 4. Grading the classified sentences into three levels of security using sequence modelling

  ## Screenshots